 How the family support process can help

 The family support process provides a framework to bring together the people who could help with supporting you and your family.
-If we recommend it to you as an approach to help you through the difficulties you are facing, the early help team will set up a meeting with you.
+If we recommend this approach to help you through the difficulties you are facing, the early help team will set up a meeting with you.
 They will explain the process and the meetings you will be involved in.

 When you first speak to a professional, they will: